-The asbestos cement used to make asbestos siding was invented in the early 1900s by the major, now-bankrupt asbestos company Johns-Manville.
+The asbestos cement used to make asbestos shingle siding was invented in the early 1900s by the major, now bankrupt asbestos company Johns-Manville.
 The asbestos cement was first used for components such as chimneys and in roofs.
-Siding shingles with asbestos was a later invention.
+Siding shingles with asbestos were a later invention.

-Most of the asbestos shingles used in U.S. buildings have a type of asbestos called transite.
+Most of the asbestos house siding used in U.S. buildings have a type of asbestos called transite.
 The transite fibers won’t be released from the cement into the air unless the shingles are:

 If Your Home Has Asbestos Siding

 If your home has asbestos siding, it can be left as-is if it’s not in bad condition.
-Some contractors have misled homeowners into thinking that any and all asbestos siding must be removed.
+Some contractors have misled homeowners into thinking that removing asbestos siding is necessary.
 This is not accurate.

-If you’re considering an exterior renovation to your house, such as an addition, and the siding will need to be removed or cut into, it’s best that you contact a certified asbestos-abatement contractor about it.
+If you’re considering an exterior renovation to your house, such as an addition, and it will require asbestos siding removal or cutting into asbestos siding, it’s best that you contact a certified asbestos-abatement contractor about it.

 Encapsulating Asbestos Siding

 Another option is to encapsulate asbestos siding.
-This is done by painting the siding with a masonry primer that contains latex, then putting on at least one coat of latex paint.
+This process is often easier than removing asbestos siding.
+It is done by painting the siding with a masonry primer that contains latex, then putting on at least one coat of latex paint.
 The asbestos siding should not be sanded or scraped in this process; just washing with soap and water and then a water rinse before the primer coat is best.